PDrifting/CBookDraft/book.markdown

 There are many good discussions between Linus Torvalds and the rest of the internet on [his views](https://yarchive.net/comp/linux/typedefs.html) on programmers that abuse the _typedef_ keyword.
 It can certainly be agreed that this is a completely abusable feature of C.  But like the _goto_ keyword, there are some places where it is useful.
 You will be urged to ignore a feature of the language by many programmers and tutorials because most never learn when to use it in the proper context.
 This is an argument that prevents future growth and evolution of the understanding of the language and where C programmers may need to make changes to the Standard for the ongoing upkeep and use of the language.

 Most projects and coding firms you will write code for have Style Guides.
 Each guide will usually include a section on Type Definitions.
 Along with other restrictions on how code should be written for the given project.
-In general, if it makes things easier for you to write code, is generally self-documenting, helps with maintenance of the code base, then use it regardless of the opinions of other coders, unless the project you are working on has a strict Style Guide.
+In general, if it makes things easier for you to write code, is generally self-documenting, helps with maintenance of the code base, then use it regardless of the opinions of other coders.
+Unless the project you are working on has a strict Style Guide.
 In this case, you must follow it, regardless of preferred personal coding styles.

 **NOTE** - You will see _typedef_ being used in pretty much every example in this book.
 Instead of using <stdint.h>, which normally provides a _typedef_ for specific bit width data types, this book will start off using shorter forms of the int32_t for unsigned int.
 Instead prefixing all unsigned types with a _u_, and signed types with an _s_.
 In this case, _s64_ would be a type guaranteed to be at least 64 bits and signed.
 The only base data type in C that you will see unmodified with a _typedef_ is _char_.
 It has no equivalent associated signed or unsigned state.
 Remember the _char_ data type is unique in that it has three distinct states _char_, _usngined char_, and _signed char_.
 The _typedef_ _u8_, and _s8_ specifiy an _unsigned char_, and _signed char_ of 8 bits wide.
 Floating point types will be prefixed with an _f_.
 In the case of structs, unions, and other specific user types they will be prefixed with a _T_.